NYU-RTS/rts-docs/docs/hpc/06_tools_and_software/01_intro.md

 -   [Using virtual environments for Python](../06_tools_and_software/04_python_packages_with_virtual_environments.mdx)
 -   [Managing R packages with renv](../06_tools_and_software/05_r_packages_with_renv.mdx)

-## Examples of software usage on Greene
+## Examples of software usage on Torch
 Examples can be found under `/scratch/work/public/examples/` and include the following

 |                   |                       |                       |